AcademySoftwareFoundation/rez/CONTRIBUTING.md

     document the setting.
 The comments in this file are extracted and turned into Wiki content.
 Pay attention to the comment formatting and follow the existing style closely.

+## CLA

+Rez enforces use of a Contributor License Agreement as per ASWF guidelines.
+You need only sign up to the EasyCLA system once, but until you do, your PRs will be automatically blocked.

+For more info see https://easycla.lfx.linuxfoundation.org/#/

 ## DCO

 Rez enforces Developer Certificate of Origin (DCO) on all commits, as per ASWF guidelines.
 PRs are automatically blocked until all commits within the PR are signed off.